gpappsoft/privacyidea-docker/README.md

 # Disclaimer

-This project is my private project doing in my free time.
 This project is not from the NetKnights company.
 The project uses the open-source version of privacyIDEA.
-There is no official support from NetKnights for this project.
+There is no official support from the NetKnights company for this project.

+The provided subscriptions are self-created subscription/certificates from the author.
+See also [Subscriptions and limitations of community edition](https://github.com/privacyidea/privacyidea/tree/master?tab=readme-ov-file#subscriptions-and-limitations-of-community-edition)

 [^1]: If you push to external registries, you may have to login first.
 [^2]: You can run your own local registry with:\